 Older and advanced dancers: See company page

 Ballet Technique Classes: (ages 8 and up 1 hour per week , in addition to the regular combination classes, these classes are required of pre-company and company members and optional for other dancers.
 Current levels include Ballet I, Ballet II, Ballet III, Advanced Ballet Technique and Senior Company Ballet.
 Advancement to the next level is not automatic in one year) -These classes study alignment, rotation, and the technique aspect of ballet.
 They are much more in depth than combination classes.
 More advanced steps and combinations are included.
 Ballet is the building block of all dance and these classes bridge the gap between the intermediate and advanced dancer.
-These classes, with the exception of the Senior Company, do not perform any extra dances in the recital.
+These classes do not perform any extra dances in the recital.

 Pointe Classes: (1 hour per week.
 By permission of instructor after a minimum of 1 year of Ballet Technique III or equivalent at other studios.
 Current levels include Pointe I, Pointe II, & Pointe III)- Advanced ballet dancers learn to dance en pointe (on the toes).
 Repetition strengthens the foot and ankle muscles until the beginner pointe dancer is strong enough to leave the barre.
 The dancer must “start over” in her training when begining pointe classes and learn to stand up, progressing from there.
 The intermediate and advanced dancers continue to strengthen their bodies and train, transitioning the steps and techniques from soft shoes to pointe.
 These classes will perform on pointe in the company ballet.